oernster/3D-printing-info/README.md

 ## Why it exists

-Voron and Klipper reward tinkering, but the knowledge is scattered: a pinout on one forum, a drying temperature on another, the macro you need buried in a Discord thread from two years ago.
+Voron and Klipper reward tinkering but the knowledge is scattered: a pinout on one forum, a drying temperature on another, the macro you need buried in a Discord thread from two years ago.

 So this repo is my working notebook, kept public.
 The configs are the ones running on my own machines; the recommendations are things I actually bought and used; the guides are the write-ups I wish I had found the first time.
 If it saves you an evening of searching, it has done its job.

 ## Who it is for

-Anyone running or building a Voron, a Klipper-based printer or a Bambu machine, from first setup through tuning and troubleshooting.
+Anyone running or building a Voron, a Klipper-based printer, a Bambu machine or a Tronxy, Biqu, Prusa, Anycubic or Qidi printer, from first setup through tuning and troubleshooting.
 Much of it is Voron-focused but the guides on drying, adhesion, slicers and clogs apply to any FDM printer.

 ---